Guide to Concrete Driveway Sealers

 Here are just a few additional benefits of sealing your concrete driveway:

-• Freeze Thaw Cycles: If you live in an area where it gets cold enough outside for water to freeze, your concrete driveway is at high risk for damage.
+- Freeze Thaw Cycles: If you live in an area where it gets cold enough outside for water to freeze, your concrete driveway is at high risk for damage.
 When water soaks into to pores of the concrete and freezes, it expands (about 9% by volume).
 This expansion leads to spalling and delamination of the top later of the concrete.
-Sealing a concrete driveway prevents water penetration, eliminating the potential for freeze thaw damage.
+Sealing a concrete driveway will prevent the insternal expansion of water and freeze thaw damaged.

-• Salt Damage: Salt can cause severe damage to concrete.
-In fact, on a new concrete driveway, you are supposed to wait at least two years before using deicers.
+- Salt Damage: Salt can cause severe damage to concrete.
+In fact, you are supposed to wait at least two years before using salts and deicers on new poured concrete.
 The calcium chloride found in salt reacts with calcium hydroxide naturally found in concrete.
 This reaction creates calcium oxychloride, which expands inside the pores causing internal damage.
-Additionally, chemical deicers also greatly increase the number of freeze/thaw cycles, amplifying their destructive effects.
-By reducing the freeze point of water, salts allow water to penetrate deeper into the concrete.
-As more water is absorbed into the concrete, the salt content drops and the water freezes, expands, and causes cracks, and spalling.
+Additionally, chemical deicers significantly increase the number of freeze/thaw cycles, amplifying their destructive effects.
+By reducing the freeze point of water, the salt allows water to penetrate much deeper into the concrete.
+As more water is absorbed into the concrete the salt concentration drops and the water freezes and expands.
 If you live close to the ocean, seal your outdoor concrete against saltwater and salts carried by the wind.

-• Stain Resistance: Tree sap, leaf & grass stains, and efflorescence are commons problems for almost all outdoor concrete surfaces.
+- Stain Resistance: Tree sap, leaf & grass stains, and efflorescence are commons problems for almost all outdoor concrete surfaces.
 Concrete driveways, aprons, and parking areas are also susceptible to tire marks, oil stains, and engine fluids.
-While it’s true that leaves will still fall, engines will still leak oil, and car tires will still leave marks on sealed concrete, stains are much easier to remove because they are not able to penetrate the pores.
+While it’s true that leaves will still fall, engines will still leak oil, and car tires will still leave marks on sealed concrete, stains on sealed concrete are much easier to remove because they are not able to penetrate the pores.

-• Reduce Maintenance & Repair Frequency: Put your pressure washer back in the garage.
+- Reduce Maintenance & Repair Frequency: Put your pressure washer back in the garage.
 Sealed concrete does not require cleaning as often as unsealed concrete.
-Stains and mold growth are restricted to the surface only, making them less severe and difficult to remove.
+Stains and mold growth are restricted to the surface only, making them less difficult to remove.

 More: How to Remove Tire Marks from Concrete / How to Efflorescence from Concrete